 (2) Application means the forms required by the State Fire Marshal to be completed and submitted to the State Fire Marshal.

+(3) Audit is a formal examination of an LPG company's records conducted by the State Fire Marshal to verify that a Liquid Petroleum Gas (LPG) location is in compliance with all applicable statutes, rules, and regulatory requirements.

-(3) Bulk Plant is a facility where the primary function is to store LP-Gas prior to further distribution.
-LP-Gas is received by cargo tank vehicle, railroad tank car, or pipeline, and then distributed by portable container (package) delivery, by cargo tank vehicle, or through gas piping.
+(4) Bulk Plant is a facility where the primary function is to store LPG prior to further distribution.
+LPG is received by cargo tank vehicle, railroad tank car, or pipeline, and then distributed by portable container (package) delivery, by cargo tank vehicle, or through gas piping.

-(4) Company License means the same as an Installation License defined in OAR 837-030-0120(12).
+(5) Company License means the same as an Installation License defined in OAR 837-030-0120(13).